jljakin2/loopstudios/README copy.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover states for interactive elements
+- See hover states for all interactive elements on the page
-- Receive an error message when the form is submitted if:
-  - The `Email address` field is empty should show "Oops!
-Please add your email"
-  - The email is not formatted correctly should show "Oops!
-That doesn’t look like an email address"

 ### Screenshot